gizburdt/cuztom/readme.md

 * Added: Cuztom now checks if the current user is capable to edit the post
 * Improvement: Remove current image for image unput field
 * Improvement: Some minor improvements

-###0.8.2
-* Fixed: Some small bugs
-* Improvements: Some small improvements
-* Added: New Meta Box field type